Education for all ages

 Please note: Staffordshire Connects is a free and impartial service.
 Information contained in the SEND Local Offer does not represent a recommendation or endorsement of a service or provider.
 For more information please see our disclaimer.
 Providers are responsibile for updating their own information.
 Please let us know if you would like to suggest a listing and we will contact the provider for you.

-I'm looking for a school or college, what are my options?
+I'm looking for a school, college or Post 16 setting, what are my options?

 You will also find information on finding a school, accessible schools, school admissions, education for children with health needs who cannot attend school, supporting pupils with medical conditions and our virtual school for looked after children

 Our sixth form and further education colleges directory holds information on Staffordshire mainstream and special school sixth forms, further education colleges, training study programmes and specialist colleges.